COVID-19 regulations may be changing at a feverish pace, but we’re here to soothe your nerves.

 *The above capacity and group limits on weddings and solemnisations do not include the solemniser and vendors but they should be kept to a minimum.

 *No food and drinks are to be supplied or consumed during a solemnisation event.

 For more details on COVID-19 regulations on weddings and solemnisations, please refer to this government advisory.

 Alternatively, solemnisations may also be held virtually.

-Funerals at external venues may accommodate up to 20 people.
-This 20-person limit excludes religious and supporting workers, but they must be kept to a minimum.
+Funerals at external venues may accommodate up to 30 people.
+This 30-person limit excludes religious and supporting workers, but they must be kept to a minimum.

-Live instrumental music (except wind) may be performed, but no singing is allowed.
+Live instrumental music (except wind and brass) may be performed.

 What is Pre-Event Testing (PET)?